andrewsawesome/simplePackageTracker/README.md

 # simplePackageTracker
 A simple "package tracking" tool written in python (command line)
-# To Download
+# To Download (python version)
-Click the green "code" button and choose "Download ZIP".
-Right-Click the ZIP file and choose "Extract All" or similar, then follow the process.
+Click "tracking.py", then click the download button.
 # To Run:
 1. Visit [https://www.python.org/downloads/](https://www.python.org/downloads/) and click the "Download Python X.X.X" button.
 2. Start the installer and follow the guided procedure